Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Muscle Recovery (2026)

-The supplement industry sells 'recovery' hard, but the evidence base is straightforward: adequate protein intake and creatine monohydrate are the two supplements with consistent evidence for improving recovery between training sessions.
-Creatine enhances recovery by replenishing phosphocreatine stores and may reduce exercise-induced muscle damage.
-Tart cherry juice has some evidence for reducing DOMS.
-Everything else - BCAAs, glutamine, HMB for trained athletes - has either weak or contradictory evidence.
-We scored recovery supplements based on what the data actually shows.
+'Recovery' is one of the hardest-sold ideas in the supplement world, but the evidence is refreshingly simple: two things have consistent support for helping you bounce back between sessions - getting enough protein, and creatine monohydrate.
+Creatine helps by refilling your phosphocreatine stores and may blunt exercise-induced muscle damage.
+Tart cherry juice has some evidence for easing post-workout soreness (DOMS).
+Everything else - BCAAs, glutamine, HMB in trained athletes - is weak or contradictory.
+We scored recovery supplements on what the data actually shows.

 What the Evidence Says About Creatine Monohydrate